iOS SDK Integration Guide

 - The AdGem iOS SDK can be integrated using Swift 5 or Objective-C and requires XCode 11+

 - In order for your app to have access to AdGem's offers, you will need to ensure your app is approved in the AdGem system.
 App setup and approval instructions can be found HERE.
-Please reach out to your dedicated Publisher Support Advocate with any questions
+By default, your app will not be enabled on offers until you have completed the intital integration steps.
+Please reach out to your dedicated Publisher Support Advocate with any questions.

 Step 1.
 Install the AdGem iOS SDK

 There are two ways to add the AdGem SDK to your iOS app.
-We recommend that you use the CocoaPods approach, but you can also download it and add it manually if you prefer.
+We recommend that you use Swift Package Manager, but you can also download the framework and add it manually if you prefer.

 Manual Download